Historic Compromise: Cooperation and government of non-no-confidence

+End of the compromise

-The BR kidnapped Aldo Moro, the then Party President of DC, on 16 March 1978.
+The BR kidnapped Moro, the then party president of the DC, on 16 March 1978.
 After several consultations in the Italian Parliament, the government refused the terrorists' conditions, and Moro was killed on 9 May 1978.
-Nevertheless, the Compromise continued but it was in decline.
+Nevertheless, the Historic Compromise continued but was in decline, although it resulted in the election of the first left-wing president of Italy in Sandro Pertini of the PSI in August 1978.

-At the DC's Fourteenth Congress in 1980, the DC's moderate wing (the "Democratic Initiative", "Dorothean" and "New Force" factions) won with an anti-communist programme, obtaining 57.7% of the vote, while the DC's conservative wing and Giulio Andreotti's faction "Spring", obtained 42.3% with a pro-Compromise program.
-The new DC Secretary became Flaminio Piccoli, a Dorothean, and the Compromise was discontinued.
-It was replaced with Christian Democracy's political alliance with the other center-left parties known as the Pentapartito.
+At the DC's Fourteenth Congress in 1980, the DC's moderate wing (the Democratic Initiative, Dorothean, and New Force factions) won with an anti-communist programme, obtaining 57.7% of the vote, while the DC's conservative wing and Andreotti's faction Spring obtained 42.3% with a pro-Historic Compromise program.
+The new DC secretary became Flaminio Piccoli, a Dorothean, and the Historic Compromise was discontinued.
+It was replaced with the DC's political alliance with the other centre-left parties known as the Pentapartito.
 The PCI also started distancing itself from the Historic Compromise on its Fifteenth Congress in 1979.
-On November 28, 1980, in Salerno, Berlinguer officially announced the policy's demise.
+On 28 November 1980 in Salerno, Berlinguer officially announced the policy's demise.